-Proposition 9.
-Deciding t-satisfiability of φ^{p} w.r.t.
-S and ι can be done in EXP w.r.t. combined complexity, and in P w.r.t. data complexity.
+Proposition 2.10.
+Deciding t-satisfiability of φ^{p} w.r.t. \mathcal{S} and ι can be done in EXP w.r.t. combined complexity, and in P w.r.t. data complexity.

-Table 2 gives an overview over all known complexity results for TCQ entailment.
-We distinguish the cases that (i) no rigid names are allowed ($N{RC} = N{RR} = \emptyset$); (ii) only rigid concept names are allowed, but no rigid role names ($N{RR} = \emptyset$); and (iii) arbitrary rigid names are allowed.
-The first row of the table contains the known results for $\mathcal{ALC}/\mathcal{ALCHQ}$ [4]1, and in this paper we derive the upper bounds for cases (ii) and (iii) marked in bold font.
-Unfortunately, we leave open the precise data complexity for case (iii), as was the case in [4].
+Table 2.11 gives an overview over all known complexity results for TCQ entailment.
+We distinguish the three cases that (i) no rigid names are allowed ($N{RC} = N{RR} = \emptyset$); (ii) only rigid concept names are allowed, but no rigid role names ($N{RR} = \emptyset$); and (iii) arbitrary rigid names are allowed.
+The first row of the table contains the known results for ALC/ALCHQ [3]2, and in this paper we derive the upper bounds for cases (ii) and (iii) marked in bold font.
+Unfortunately, we leave open the precise data complexity for case (iii), as was the case in [3]; we are only able to show an EXP upper bound in most logics, as opposed to the complexity of CO-NP in the atemporal setting.

 A question mark indicates that the precise complexity is unknown even for the atemporal CQ entailment problem.
-For \mathcal{SHOIQ} , it is not even known whether this problem is decidable, while for $\mathcal{ALCHOIQ}$ it is only known to be decidable, but no better upper bound has been found so far [25,28].
-The shown lower bounds follow from the complexity of satisfiability of \mathcal{ALC} -LTL formulae [4,6] and the complexity of atemporal CQ entailment.
-More precisely, the latter problem is CO-NP-hard in data complexity already for \mathcal{ALE} [29].
-Under combined complexity, it is CO-NEXP-hard for \mathcal{ALCO} [23] and S [15], 2-EXP-hard for \mathcal{SH} [15] and \mathcal{ALCI} [21], and CO-2-NEXP-hard for $\mathcal{ALCOIIQ}$ [18].
+For SHOIQ, it is not even known whether this problem is decidable, while for ALCHOIQ it is only known to be decidable, but no better upper bound has been found so far [25,28].
+The shown lower bounds follow from the complexity of satisfiability of ALC-LTL formulae [5] and the complexity of atemporal CQ entailment.
+More precisely, the latter problem is CO-NP-hard in data complexity already for ALE [29].
+Under combined complexity, it is CO-NEXP-hard for ALCO [23] and S [14], 2-EXP-hard for SH [14] and ALCI [21], and CO-2-NEXP-hard for ALCOIQ [18].